I recently plugged in my old NES to have a play, and it got me thinking; how much is a NES worth today?

 I guess there’s only one way to find out!

-What is a NES Worth?
+How much is a NES Worth?

 Look at that beauty!
 Yes, the original NES can still be bought on second-hand sites even in 2020, 35 years after it first appeared on shelves.